nodejs/node-v0.x-archive/doc/api/crypto.markdown

 * `cert` : A string holding the PEM encoded certificate
 * `ca` : Either a string or list of strings of PEM encoded CA certificates to trust.
+* `caFile` : A string holding the path to a file containing PEM encoded CA certificates to trust.
+* `caPath` : A string holding the path to a directory containing PEM encoded CA certificates to trust.
+This directory must be prepared using the OpenSSL c\_rehash utility.
 * `crl` : Either a string or list of strings of PEM encoded CRLs (Certificate Revocation List)
 * `ciphers`: A string describing the ciphers to use or exclude.